The CPA-PAC Board of

-committee responsible for the generation and distribution of funds to state
+Trustees is a nonpartisan committee responsible for the generation and distribution of

-political candidates who support PICPA and the CPA profession.
-CPA-PAC
+funds to state political candidates who support PICPA and the

-contributions, in concert with PICPA advocacy efforts, safeguard the
+CPA profession.
+CPA-PAC contributions, in concert with PICPA advocacy

-profession’s future by providing a voice in the legislative process.
+efforts, safeguard the future of the profession by providing a voice in the political process.
 The CPA-PAC

 is supported solely by the voluntary contributions of members of the PICPA.

-To strive for and promote the improvement of government by
+To promote and strive for the improvement of government by encouraging, stimulating,

-encouraging, stimulating, and providing an opportunity for CPAs and others to
+and providing the opportunity for CPAs and others to take a more

-take a more active role in political and governmental activities that affect
+active role in political and governmental activities that affect the Commonwealth of

 Pennsylvania and its citizenry.

-The CPA-PAC may also disburse funds to caucus committees, political party
+also disburse funds to caucus committees, political party committees, the

-other state organizations that may support our issues.
+ChamberPAC, and state organizations that support PICPA’s legislative

-day-to-day administration, are directed by the CPA-PAC Board.
-Board members are
+of day-to-day administration, are directed by the CPA-PAC Board of Trustees.

-geographically disbursed and politically balanced.
-All board members must be
+Trustees are geographically diverse and politically balanced.
+All trustees must

-committed to analyzing candidates and promoting the CPA-PAC.
-Board members must
+be committed to analyzing candidates and promoting the CPA-PAC.
+Trustees must

 be sustaining members of the PICPA and serve without compensation.

-the state should act as representatives of the PAC at the chapter level and
+the CPA-PAC Board of Trustees should act as representatives of the PAC throughout the state and should

 inquire about any local support given to legislators.